facebook/relay/website/docs/tutorial/refetchable-fragments.md

 }
 ```

+While React is waiting for the new data, instead of using a Suspense fallback, React re-renders the component with the `isPending` flag set to true.

-We simply pass the `isPending` flag to `SearchInput` (which causes it to show a spinner) while the refetch is happening instead of suspending the entire component.
-Meanwhile, by placing `setSearchString` outside of the transition but `refetch` within it, we tell React to immediately update the search input for full responsiveness, but to deprioritize the rendering of the network response if other user events are happening when it arrives.
+We simply pass the `isPending` flag to `SearchInput` (which causes it to show a spinner) while the refetch is happening.
+Meanwhile, by placing `setSearchString` outside of the transition but `refetch` within it, we tell React to immediately update the search input.

 We should now be able to search the contacts list with a nice user experience, showing a spinner but keeping the previous data visible while loading.
-Use the Network inspector to throttle your network to see this.

 ![Search input goes from spinner to filtered list](/img/docs/tutorial/refetchable-transition-search.png)